saulius-lipkevicius/Transformed_GA/README.md

   1. Model code can be rewriten to TensorFlow.
   2. Different transformer-based models can be tried out, for instance, RoBerta, GPT-2 and so on.
-  3. To make model more precise 3 class model could be consider instead of 2 classes, the third could stand for unknown relationship between pair of aptamers.
+  3. To make model more precise, a model embedding 3 classes instead of 2 could be considered.
+The third class could stand for the unknown relationship between a pair of aptamers.